Donnell Whittenburg: 2025

 Whittenburg changed gyms to EVO Gymnastics in 2025 and was a member of their delegation at the 2025 U.S. National Gymnastics Championships.
 There he won bronze on rings and parallel bars.
 After the competition, he was selected to compete at the 2025 World Championships alongside Brandon Dang, Asher Hong, Patrick Hoopes, Brody Malone, and Kameron Nelson.

 At the World Championships, Whittenburg qualified for the rings and parallel bars finals.
 During the rings final, Whittenburg won gold ahead of 2022 World Champion Adem Asil and 2021 World Champion Lan Xingyu.
 In doing so, Whittenburg became the first American to win the World title on rings.
 At age 31 and 61 days, Whittenburg also became the oldest American man to win a World title, surpassing Kurt Thomas, who won two golds in 1979 at age 23 and 254 days, as well as the oldest American man to win a World Championships medal, surpassing Paul O'Neill (28 years and 354 days in 1994).

+2026

+On May 11, 2026, he was selected to represent the United States at the 2026 Pan American Championships as a traveling replacement athlete.